-Applicants who apply by the February 15, 2021 application deadline will receive priority consideration for first-round offers and be notified of our admissions decision by the end of March 2021.
+Applicants who apply by the February 15, 2022 application deadline (including those who apply by the December 1, 2021 Early Bird deadline) will receive priority consideration for first-round offers and be notified of our admissions decision by the end of March 2022.

-Applicants who apply after the February 15, 2021 application deadline will be assessed as soon as possible (as space in the grade permits) and decisions will be made on a rolling basis.
+Those who apply after the February 15, 2022 application deadline will be considered only if space in the grade (or waitpool) allows.

-Waitpool: Following interview and assessment, if a student meets our general admissions criteria but there is insufficient space in a grade, the student may be placed in a waitpool.
-Candidates in the waitpool may be re-considered for acceptance should space become available.
-Acceptance from the waitpool is based on best fit for the program and learning environment, not first come, first served.
+- Waitpooled (if there is insufficient space in the grade applied to, despite meeting admissions criteria for the 2022/23 school year).
+Candidates in the waitpool may be considered for future openings in that grade.
+Acceptance from the waitpool is based on best fit for the program and learning environment, not first come, first served;

 Many parents whose children are diagnosed with a language-based learning disorder have found that because of the school’s therapeutic instruction, Fraser Academy tuition has been accepted by the Canada Revenue Agency (CRA) as a medical deduction or Qualifying Medical Expense (QME) (Court File No. 90-1931(IT)).

 Please seek your own professional advice to determine if the following could apply to your family’s personal financial situation: